nxbt/dungeon-game/README.md

 ##BUG TRACKER
 * floating torches in castle rooms and where multiple halls meet (and other places)
 * fireplaces turn on when they should not
-* Pathfinding crashes if no path is found